mathieu-aubin/rackspace-how-to/content/cloud-sites/modify-your-hosts-file.md

 ### Linux

 1. Open a terminal window.
-2. Open the hosts file in a text editor (you can use any text editor) by typing the following line:
+2. Open the hosts file in a text editor (assuming 'nano' is installed: you can use any text editor) by typing the following line:

         sudo nano /etc/hosts